captainys/TOWNSEMU/readme.md

 # LIMITATIONS
 The emulation is getting better.
-I have confirmed 20+ game titles playable on Tsugaru, and users report emulation state in the Wiki (https://wiki3.jp/fmtowns/page/10).
+Thanks to the great help from the users around the world, with conservative estimate Tsugaru can run more than 95% of the FM TOWNS commercial application titles.
+Emulation state is in the Wiki (https://wiki3.jp/fmtowns/page/10).
 Wiki is set up by WINDY.
 (Thanks!)
 Overall, I think it is safe to say more than 97% of FM TOWNS apps works.

 80486 emulation is, getting faster, but slow.
 At this time, if you run the VM on Core i7 3.0GHz PC, VM runs somewhere like 80486 25 to 28MHz.
 Core i9 2.80GHz can keep up with 66MHz.
 There is a room for speed up.
 Will be done down the road.